CLIM680/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 By keeping an environment _frozen_ with all the Python scripts and notebooks that are working correctly, you can ensure that they will still work correctly weeks, months, even years later.

+ORC recommends a special, minimal installation of conda called _Miniforge_.

 ## Setting up Conda on your Hopper account

 From a terminal session on Hopper,